The President's Distinguished Graduate Student Scholarship

 The online application asks students to include the following supporting documents:

-- Whether it is more appropriate to submit a plan of study or research proposal varies depending on the graduate program in which the student is enrolled or to which the student has applied (“the student’s program”).
+• Whether it is more appropriate to submit a plan of study or research proposal varies depending on the University of Winnipeg graduate program in which the student will take up the award (“the student’s program”).
 It is highly recommended that students enrolled or enrolling in thesis-based programs submit a research proposal rather than a plan of study.

 1. Personal and program information